-What are some common side effects of antiemetic drugs?
+What are some common side effects of antiemetic medicines?

 Healthy adults usually don’t experience side effects from antiemetic medicines.
 Side effects can be a concern for older adults or people who have health problems.

 Antihistamines may make you feel sleepy.
-This can affect your ability to drive or operate machines.
-It can make it hard for you to think clearly.
-They may also cause your mouth and eyes to feel dry.
+This can affect your ability to drive or operate machines, and it may be hard for you to think clearly.
 Alcohol can increase the drowsiness caused by antihistamines.
+Antihistamines may also cause your mouth and eyes to feel dry.

-Can OTC antiemetic drugs cause problems with any other medicines I take?
+Can OTC antiemetic medicines cause problems with any other medicines I take?

-Talk to your doctor before taking an antihistamine if you take sleeping pills, sedatives or muscle relaxants.
-Many OTC cold and allergy products contain antihistamines.
-If you take more than one of these products, you may take more antihistamine than you intend.
-Some prescription drugs have side effects similar to the side effects of antihistamines (including dry mouth and drowsiness), so you should also talk with your doctor before taking these medicines at the same time.
+Talk to your doctor before taking an antihistamine if you take sleeping pills, sedatives, or muscle relaxants.
+Many OTC cold and allergy medicines contain antihistamines.
+If you take more than 1 of these medicines, you may take more antihistamine than you intend.
+Some prescription medicines have side effects similar to the side effects of antihistamines (including dry mouth and drowsiness), so you should also talk with your doctor before taking these medicines at the same time.

-Should I talk to my doctor for any other reason before taking these drugs?
+Should I talk to my doctor for any other reason before taking an OTC antiemetic medicine?